How to Play Blackjack

 - Push.
 If you and the dealer have the same total, it's a push, or a tie, and you neither win nor lose your bet.

 - Natural.
 If you're dealt an ace plus a ten (or a face card, which is worth ten), that's called a natural or a blackjack, and pays 3 to 2.
 That means if you bet $10, you win $15.
 But if the dealer also has blackjack, it's a push.
 If you're dealt three or more cards that total 21, that's just a plain 21, not a natural, sorry.
 If you or the dealer has a blackjack and the other has plain 21, then blackjack beats plain 21.
-Do not play the fake single-deck blackjack on the Strip where naturals pay only 6:5!
+Beware of the fake single-deck blackjack on the Strip where naturals pay only 6:5!
 More on this below.

 - Remember, it doesn't matter what the other players have.
 You're not playing against them, you're playing against the dealer.